 Marc Cooper [00:01:42] All about fundraising.

 Greg Alexander [00:01:43] Very good.
 Okay.
-So the topic today is about designing new service lines as a way to scale your firm in the the common sense explanation.
+So the topic today is about designing new service lines as a way to scale your firm in the common-sense explanation.
 It’s pretty basic.
-And it says if you have one thing to sell and deliver, scale is going to be hard.
+And it says if you have one thing to sell and deliver, scaling a business is going to be hard.
 So at some point in the journey, you know, firms invest in additional service lines so that they can go back to their happy client base with new things to talk to them about and potentially earn expansion revenue.

 Marc Cooper [00:02:25] Well, it’s an interesting question because in a marketing and communications business, you know, you could bucket all of our services under marketing communications and say we have one service.
 Yeah, but of course, you know, as the industry has evolved and different platforms have come to life, you know, there are lots of agencies that specialize just in digital, just in traditional print or television or out of home.

-Greg Alexander [00:03:14] And and you’ve been around for how long?
+Greg Alexander [00:03:14] And you’ve been around for how long?

-Marc Cooper [00:03:17] We’ve been in business since 1959, which is where the 59 and juncture 59 comes from.
+Marc Cooper [00:03:17] We’ve been in business since 1959, which is where the 59 and Junction 59 comes from.

 So since your firm has been around so long and developed so many services, what advice would you give those listening that might have one or two things that they sell and deliver?
 How would they go about identifying the need for additional services?
 And then how would they go about developing those into something that could be sold and executed against?

 Marc Cooper [00:05:52] That’s right, yeah.
 Or we would suggest new needs based on what we see their competitors or the market doing.